Product Responsibility

 Voluntary Action Plan Based on the Basic Policy on Product Safety

-Canon Inc. believes one of its most fundamental and important missions as a manufacturer is to provide safe products to customers.
-With this in mind, we formulated a Basic Policy on Product Safety that Group companies in Japan strictly adhere to.
+Canon Inc. believes one of its important missions as a manufacturer is to provide safe products to customers.
+With this in mind, we formulated a Basic Policy on Product Safety that Canon Group companies strictly adhere to.

-Based on this policy, Canon Inc. and Group companies in Japan formulate and follow individual Voluntary Action Plans for Product Safety suited to their business format, working to ensure product safety while remaining customer-focused.
+Based on this policy, Canon Inc. and Group companies formulate and follow individual Voluntary Action Plans for Product Safety suited to their business format, working to ensure product safety while remaining customer-focused.

 Moreover, we comply fully with government laws and notices, and have developed a system for immediate reporting, for example, in the unlikely event of an accident involving one of our products.